Lebanon & Jordan Encounters

 Your time is free today until we transfer you to the airport for your flight to Amman in Jordan to start the next leg of your tour.
 The Beirut (BEY) to Amman (AMM) flight is not included in the price of the tour, but can either be built into your main international flight ticket or purchased separately as a single ticket.
 Direct flights are available with Middle Eastern Airlines and Royal Jordanian.
 On arrival into Amman you will be met and transferred to your hotel in the centre of Amman.

-Day 9 : As-Salt, Amman City And Local Food Tasting
+Day 9 : As-Salt, Amman City and Local Food Tasting

 Accommodation: Hotel